-On eBay, descriptions are the responsibility not of an auctioneer but of the seller.
-Whoever puts an item up for bid is obliged to describe it in as much detail as necessary to give potential bidders an accurate understanding of the item's good and bad qualities.
+On eBay, descriptions are not the responsibility of the auctioneer, but of the seller.
+Whoever puts an item up for bid is obligated to describe it in as much detail as necessary to give potential bidders an accurate understanding of the item's good and bad qualities.
 The description on eBay is generally much more involved than at an in-person auction because there is no opportunity for potential bidders to inspect an item at close range.
 A live auctioneer might say, for instance, "We have here a nice yellow Rookwood vase from 1928.
 It has a small chip inside the mouth."
 This description is simply to elaborate on what people have seen from their own close inspections.
 On eBay, however, users have no opportunity for inspection of the item itself, only inspection of a photo of the item.
 A thorough description would also include specific measurements, an explanation of any detail on the vase, the size and nature of the chip, and any maker's marks located on the underside of the vase.
 As eBay suggests to sellers, "A short, descriptive title and a complete description of your item will also help your sales.
 But be truthful in your listings.
-Disappointed buyers are likely to leave you negative feedback" ("How to Sell" 2000)-or, in user parlance, "to neg vou."
+Disappointed buyers are likely to leave you negative feedback" ("How to Sell" 2000)-or in user parlance, "to neg you."

-The self-interest of the seller creates an even greater ethical challenge than that of the auctioneer, who will receive only a percentage of the selling price.
+The self-interest of the seller creates an even greater ethical challenge than it does for the auctioneer, who will receive only a percentage of the selling price.
 The seller has strong economic reasons to misrepresent items so that they seem more desirable.
 This is particularly true for occasional sellers on eBay.
-For more active eBay sellers, however, eBay's feedback system provides a strong deterrent to misrepresentation.
-After an auction is completed on eBay, buyers have the opportunity to leave feedback for sellers, describing the transaction as positive, negative, or neutral, and leaving a comment of up to 80 words.
+For more active eBay sellers, however, eBay's feedback system provides a strong deterrent for misrepresentation.
+After an auction is completed on eBay, buyers have the opportunity to leave feedback for sellers, describing the transaction as "positive," "negative," or "neutral," and leaving up to an 80-word comment.
 This provides a record of the seller's history and provides strong motivation for sellers to write thorough and accurate descriptions, lest their future auctions be ignored because bidders doubt descriptions.
 Even if dishonest sellers continue to register under different names, they will never be able to build up a high feedback rating that would engender trust.
-So strong is this motivation that I had an experience as high bidder in which, after an auction ended, the seller discovered very minor damage to an item and sent (along with the item) a one-third refund of the selling price.
-So the description element of rule 1, though open to abuse, is much more critical at a virtual auction than at a physical auction.
+So strong is this motivation that this author had an experience as high bidder in which, after an auction ended, the seller discovered very minor damage to an item and sent (along with the item) a 1/3 refund of the selling price.
+So the "description" element of rule one, though open to abuse, is much more critical at a virtual auction than at a physical auction.

-In the second element of rule 1 in oral auctions, the auctioneer often finds an opening bid in the Dutch style (decreasing asked amounts until someone bids), only then ascending toward a selling price in the English fashion (Kuiper 1992).
-This is one technique that on-line auctions have not yet imitated-eBay uses a minimum bid, set by the seller, and there is no opening bid search.
+In the second element of this rule in oral auctions, the auctioneer often finds an opening bid in the Dutch style (decreasing asked amounts until someone bids), only then ascending toward a selling price in the English fashion (Kuiper 1992).
+This is one technique that on-line auctions have yet to imitate-eBay uses a minimum bid, set by the seller, and there is no "opening bid search."
 As a consequence, items often fail to receive even one bid on-line.
-In an off-line auction, lacking a reserve price, typically everything sells.
-The Dutch auction descent to an opening bid might go low enough for several things to be grouped together for a dollar, but it all sells.
+In an offline auction, lacking a reserve price, typically everything sells.
+The Dutch auction descent to an opening bid might get down to several things grouped together for a dollar, but it all sells.
 At eBay, finding an opening bid is simplified: the seller sets it.